felixfreter/Learning-Process/README.md

 ------

-Here I upload everything I'll be doing on my journey to learn how to code.
+Here I upload everything I'll be doing on my journey of learning how to code.

 ------